UrielOfir/terraform_weightTrackerApp_resources/readme.md

 (The bash scripts are not ready yet to run automaticlly, so copy-paste the commands to the machine CLI and change the .env file as you need for the machine IP address, the Public IP, password, etc.)

 # Terraform backend on azure storage
+To upload the terraform state to azure storage, you need to cancel the comment inside the "backetStateConfiguration.tf" file.
+And change the storage attributes names to your own.

+You need to run `terraform init` again, to apply the backend configuration.